Drudkh: Politics

 Drudkh has been accused of being a National Socialist black metal (NSBM) band.
 The band has denied this, and also denies links to fascism or any other political ideology.
-However, Hate Forest, Saenko's previous band, was more explicitly involved in the NSBM scene, and Drudkh's music has referenced the Ukrainian Insurgent Army, a Ukrainian nationalist formation from World War II that committed ethnic cleansing.
+However, Drudkh's music has referenced the Ukrainian Insurgent Army, a Ukrainian nationalist formation from World War II.
 One reference is the sixth and final track of the album Blood in Our Wells being titled "Ukrainian Insurgent Army", named after the entity founded by the Bandera faction of the Organization of Ukrainian Nationalists.
 Said album was also dedicated to Stepan Bandera, a Ukrainian nationalist and divisive figure of Ukrainian history.

-Regarding NSBM allegations toward Drudkh and his relationship with Saenko, Konstantin Zmievsky, drummer for Khors, stated, "I played with Astrofaes from 1996 to 2000, for four years, and we played black metal with black metal style of lyrics and we’ve never been interested in national socialism or neo-Nazis and stuff like this.
-Later, I joined Hate Forest...
-I played with them for maybe two years, we played only one show.
-I know the guys very well and they’ve never been Nazis or neo-Nazis."
+Drudkh and his relationship with Saenko, Konstantin Zmievsky, drummer for Khors have refused the accusations of being National Socialist stating "I played with Astrofaes from 1996 to 2000, for four years, and we played black metal with black metal style of lyrics and we’ve never been interested in national socialism or neo-Nazis and stuff like this." and also claimed "I know the guys very well and they’ve never been Nazis or neo-Nazis."